The development experience with spec-workflow-mcp is really great.

 Introduction

-In this situation, "specification-driven development," which clarifies specifications and advances development in cooperation with AI agents, is attracting attention.
+In this context, "specification-driven development," which involves clearly defining specifications and developing in collaboration with AI agents, is attracting attention.

 What is spec-workflow-mcp?

-Its biggest feature is that it acts as a Model Context Protocol (MCP) server.
+Its most distinctive feature is that it operates as a Model Context Protocol (MCP) server.

-This allows spec-workflow-mcp to provide powerful support for development workflows without polluting the repository itself.
+This allows spec-workflow-mcp to powerfully support development workflows without cluttering the repository itself.

-It also provides a real-time updated web dashboard and a VS Code extension, allowing you to intuitively monitor and manage project progress.
+Additionally, a real-time updated web dashboard and VS Code extension are provided, allowing you to intuitively monitor and manage project progress.

 scripts

-This is a huge benefit when retrofitting existing projects or for teams that care about repository governance policies.
+This is a significant advantage when introducing it to existing projects or for teams that prioritize repository management policies.

-Through this UI, stakeholders can review the document, highlight corrections they would like to see, and leave comments.
+Through this UI, stakeholders can review the document, highlight areas that need correction, and leave comments.

-This makes it much easier to refine specifications and makes it easier to align understanding within the team and with stakeholders.
+This makes refining specifications much easier and facilitates smoother alignment of understanding within the team and with stakeholders.

-Progress management that is unaffected by Auto Compact
+Progress management that remains unfazed even by Auto Compact

 Some AI tools, like Claude Code, have a feature called "Auto Compact" that automatically summarizes past interactions when the context window approaches its limit.

-While this is a useful feature, if it was triggered at the wrong time, it could cause important context to be lost and interrupt your work.
+While this is a convenient feature, when it activates at an unintended time, it can cause important context to be lost and interrupt work.

-spec-workflow-mcp manages the progress of each task phase persistently as a file.
+With spec-workflow-mcp, the progress status of each task phase is persistently managed as a file.

-Therefore, even if Auto Compact has started, you can always check the most recent completion status of tasks and the next tasks to be implemented via the file.
+Therefore, even if Auto Compact has started, you can always check the recent completion status of tasks and the next tasks to be implemented via a file.

 Comparison with Kiro

-I felt that spec-workflow-mcp had advantages over Kiro, another AI-assisted development IDE.
+I felt that spec-workflow-mcp has advantages even when compared to Kiro, which is also an AI-assisted development IDE.

-Kiro is very powerful, but requires you to launch a dedicated IDE.
+Kiro is very feature-rich, but it requires launching a dedicated IDE.

-On the other hand, spec-workflow-mcp is easier to implement because it can simply be added as an MCP server to an existing development environment.
+On the other hand, spec-workflow-mcp can be easily implemented because it simply adds it as an MCP server to an existing development environment.

-Also, the peace of mind and convenience that file-based state management brings is something I personally feel is superior to Kiro.
+Furthermore, the sense of security and convenience that comes from file-based state management is something I personally find superior to Kiro.

-We followed the spec-workflow-mcp workflow from requirements definition to design, task decomposition, and implementation, and the development experience was impeccable.
+Following the spec-workflow-mcp workflow, we proceeded from requirements definition to design, task decomposition, and implementation, and the development experience was excellent.

-The Web UI makes it easy to see changes to specifications and check progress, and we feel that collaboration with the AI agent went very smoothly.
+I found that the web UI made it very easy to see changes in specifications and check progress, which greatly facilitated collaboration with the AI agent.

 Since I need to use MCP, I have a custom slash command in Claude Code.